edmw/volumio-diy/README.md

 # volumio-diy
 This is a DIY Music Player project based on Raspberry PI and Volumio.
+Documentation only.